-\paragraph{Agents in Finance} Recent advances in financial LLMs \citep{liu2023fingpt, liu2025fin} and evaluation benchmarks \citep{guo2025fineval, tang2025finmmr} have substantially expanded the scope of automated financial reasoning.
-Building on these foundations, a growing line of work explores how agentic systems \citep{li2025investorbench, yang2026finvault} can move beyond financial understanding toward {decision-oriented research workflows}, including factor discovery and trading analysis.
-In this context, the pursuit of alpha factors has evolved from manual engineering and heuristic search toward LLM-driven closed-loop discovery \cite{li2024can,shi2025navigating, chen2025alphasage, wang2025alpha}.
-Beyond search optimization, recent efforts emphasize workflow systematization.
-RD-Agent \cite{li2025rdagent} proposes a multi-agent framework that decouples the pipeline into research and development stages, enabling data-centric joint optimization of factors and models.
-To address market non-stationarity, AlphaForge \cite{shi2024alphaforge} focuses on the dynamic combination of mined factors, while Alphafin \cite{li2024alphafin} and AlphaEval \cite{ding2025alphaeval} establish standardized, task-oriented protocols for reproducible evaluation.
-Despite these advances, trading constraints (e.g., turnover, complexity) remain largely post-hoc filters rather than intrinsic objectives, leading to suboptimal generalization and interpretability in live trading. \paragraph{Self-Evolving Agents} Self-evolving agents \cite{fang2025comprehensive, zhai2025agentevolver, lin2025se, zhang2026evofsm} represent a paradigm shift from static instruction-following to autonomous learning through interacting with environment.
+\textbf{Self-Evolving Agents.} Self-evolving agents \cite{fang2025comprehensive, lin2025se, zhai2025agentevolver, zhang2026evofsm} represent a paradigm shift from static instruction-following to autonomous learning through interacting with environment.
 AlphaEvolve \cite{novikov2025alphaevolve} demonstrates a coding-centric evolution where the agent employs evolutionary resampling to autonomously generate algorithms for scientific discovery.
-Building on this, CSE \cite{hu2026controlled} introduces controllable self-evolution, facilitating a critical transition from stochastic generation to feedback-driven evolution.
+Building on this, CSE \cite{hu2026controlled} introduces controllable self-evolution, facilitating a critical transition from stochastic generation to feedback-driven evolution, while CogAlpha \cite{liu2025cognitive} applies code-level evolutionary search to alpha mining.
 The financial domain adapts this self-evolutionary framework to handle non-stationary and high-dimensional data.
 Research has converged on multi-agent coordination and structured feedback to guide evolution \cite{li2025hedgeagents}.
-TradingAgents \cite{xiao2025trad} and FactorMAD \cite{duan2025factormad} utilize institutional-style debates to refine trading hypotheses, while QuantAgents \cite{li2025quantagents} and ATLAS \cite{papadakis2025atlas} incorporate simulated trading performance as a reward signal for dynamic prompt optimization.
+TradingAgents \cite{xiao2024tradingagents} and FactorMAD \cite{duan2025factormad} utilize institutional-style debates to refine trading hypotheses, while QuantAgents \cite{li2025quantagents} and ATLAS \cite{papadakis2025atlas} incorporate simulated trading performance as a reward signal for dynamic prompt optimization.
 To ensure consistency over long horizons, FinMem \cite{yu2025finmem} and FinCon \cite{yu2024fincon} leverage hierarchical memory and conceptual reinforcement to retain and refine high-level trading experience.
-Despite these advancements, the transition of self-evolving agents to finance is hindered by the low signal-to-noise ratio and non-stationary.
-To mitigate this, our \method employs stable optimization units with mutation and crossover operators, ensuring a robust, traceable evolution path through structured archiving of iteration logic.
+Despite these advances, applying self-evolving agents to finance is hindered by low signal-to-noise ratios and delayed market feedback.
+To mitigate this, \method{} employs stable optimization units with mutation and crossover operators, ensuring a robust, traceable evolution path through structured archiving.